Bubbers/Bubba-3D/README.md

 ***
 ###Example
-Code example is outdated, new coming soon!
+Code example is outdated, new coming soon!.

 ###Installation
 Requirements: